akka/akka/docs/src/main/paradox/java/http/implications-of-streaming-http-entity.md

 ## Server-Side handling of streaming HTTP Entities

-Similarily as with the Client-side, HTTP Entities are directly linked to Streams which are fed by the underlying TCP connection.
+Similarly as with the Client-side, HTTP Entities are directly linked to Streams which are fed by the underlying TCP connection.
 Thus, if request entities remain not consumed, the server will back-pressure the connection, expecting that the user-code will eventually decide what to do with the incoming data.